2018 Tulsa Golden Hurricane football team

 The 2018 Tulsa Golden Hurricane football team represented the University of Tulsa in the 2018 NCAA Division I FBS football season.
 The Golden Hurricane played their home games at the Skelly Field at H. A. Chapman Stadium in Tulsa, Oklahoma, and competed in the West Division of the American Athletic Conference.
 They were led by fourth-year head coach Philip Montgomery.
-They finished the season 3–9, 2–6 in American Athletic play to finish in a tie for fifth placein the West Division.
+They finished the season 3–9, 2–6 in American Athletic play to finish in a tie for fifth place in the West Division.

-Previous season

-The Golden Hurricane finished the 2017 season 2–10, 1–7 in AAC play to finish in last place in the West Division.